bbaugh/alerter/README.md

-base-alert
+alerter
 ==========

 Basic alerting framework for sending:

 * emails
 * slacks
 * tweets

-Via a periodic checking daemon.
+Via a periodic checking daemon or outside trigger.
+Alerts are categorized and recorded